MassDynamics/MDCustomR/README.md

 This function needs to use the `@md_r` python decorator and provide the `r_file` path and `r_function` provided in Step 1.

-The naming conventions for the output need to be based on the type of dataset produced.

-Currently, only Intensty datasets are supported.
-For example, the intensity type needs to return a list including `intensity`, `metadata` and the optional `runtime_metadata`.

-These types can be found in the [MD Dataset Package](https://github.com/MassDynamics/md_dataset)

 # Step 3: Create a Docker image